 5. Assign positive values to your lead scoring system

-Once you have identified the most important criteria it is time to assign a score to each of them.
+Once you have identified the most important criteria, assign a score to each of them.
 Avoid giving all the criteria the same score as not all factors are equally important to determine which leads are a good fit.

 6. Assign negative values to your lead scoring system

-It is also important to assign negative scores to criteria that show a lack of interest from your leads.
+Assigning negative scores to criteria that show a lack of interest from your leads is also important.
 This might include unsubscribing from your marketing communication, not opening emails for a certain period of time or visiting a non-product webpage like your careers page.

 It's time to supercharge your acquisition efforts 🚀.
 Download our complete guide to customer acquisition right 👉 here.